shoppingforairports/Microbiome_Tutorial/tutorial.md

 ### Welcome to the Microbiome Tutorial!
 Today we will analyse some microbiome data and look for a microbiome signature that distinguishes a cohort of patients between those with colorectal cancer (CRC) and healthy controls.

+To run through this tutorial, follow the text and instructions below.
+To run the code below, copy and paste it to the **Console** window in R studio and hit *Enter*.
+You can use the *up* and *down* arrows on your keyboard to cycle through previous commands.
+To view plots in a lager format, use the *Zoom* button in the lower right panel of Rstudio.
+The *left* and *right* arrows in that same panel help you to cycle through plots you have already made.

 ### Load Packages